AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-plans.md

 >
 >* Deleting a scenario deletes all initiatives and their information from the scenario.
 If they are copied to other scenarios, the initiatives remain on the other scenarios.
 >* When deleting a scenario, the subsequent scenario takes on the number of the deleted scenario and the counting order is preserved.&nbsp;For example, if you delete Scenario 4, Scenario 5 becomes Scenario 4.
->* ```If some initiatives on the scenario are published, the project linked to the initiative is preserved and the Scenario Planner area remains on the linked projects.```
+>* If some initiatives on the scenario are published, the project linked to the initiative is preserved and the Scenario Planner area remains on the linked projects
->* >
->  If the published initiatives exist on another scenario, they remain on that scenario, including their link to the project.
+>* If the published initiatives exist on another scenario, they remain on that scenario, including their link to the project.
 Publishing those initiatives from the other scenarios updates the linked projects with new information from those scenarios.
 >
 >  For information about publishing initiatives to projects, see [Update or create projects by publishing initiatives in the Scenario Planner](../scenario-planner/publish-scenarios-update-projects.md).
->

 To delete a scenario: